-Description Redirects requests to different Content Delivery Networks based on the geographic location of the client.
-Displays the status of the CDN Selector.
-Displays the statistics for the CDN Selector.
+Command Description geo-location-server Redirects requests to different Content Delivery Networks based on the geographic location of the client. show cdn-select Displays the status of the CDN Selector. show statistics cdn-select Displays the statistics for the CDN Selector.

-To manage the Internet Streamer CDS network file system (CDNFS), use the cdnfs command in EXEC configuration mode.
+To browse the Internet Streamer CDS network file system (CDNFS), use the cdnfs browse command in EXEC configuration mode.